Jordan:Pioneering history and promising future in mobile games

 Cooperating with European game studios was the first step taken by Maysalward in order to publish game titles in the MENA region after proper localization and culturalization to fit the audience in the region.

-But the lack of local technical capabilities from mobile games developers led to Maysalward to invest in building a team outside of Jordan.
+But the lack of local technical capabilities from mobile game developers led to Maysalward to invest in building a team outside of Jordan.

 The first game, Backgammon, was released in 2004 as the result of a contractual job with Siemens Mobile Devices in Dubai, which occurred alongside the launch of one of its new devices in the Arab world.